Eric Vázquez, PhD

 Biography

-Eric Vázquez is an assistant professor in American Studies and Latino Studies at University of Iowa.
+Eric Vázquez is an assistant professor in American studies and Latino studies at University of Iowa.
 His scholarship emphasizes the cultural, political, military, and economic bonds that link populations and institutions in the United States to Central America.

 In his research, Eric Vázquez has enjoyed the support of the Ford Foundation with a 2013-2014 Dissertation Writing Fellowship.